chadhindsight/onramp_fs/README.md

 ## Overview 🤖

-Congratulations for making it this far in the interview process for the Blend Apprenticeship

-This project seeks to better inform the Onramp team of your experience with programming as well as prepare you for your interview at Blend.

-You have seven days to complete this project.
-We expect those who have a moderate level of development experience to spend between 30 and 40 hours to design, implement, document, and submit the project to us.
-Depending on your level, it may take more or less time, so please plan accordingly.

 **The project is due on Wednesday, January 13 at 9:00am PST/12:00pm EST**

 #### Project Summary

-- Total time available to complete: 7 days
-- Due date/time: Wednesday, January 13 at 9:00am PST/12:00pm EST
-- Expected development time to complete: 30 - 40 hours

 ## Description and Details 🔎